Firebird 6502

 November 12 2024: Towards integrating Firebrid into my studio setup.
 This is the electronics of a Eurorack modular breakout box, allowing to route the audio outputs including speech synthesis into a modular environment.
 It provides four individual outputs that can be assigned to sounds, and also trigger inputs and outputs.
 The sound synthesis software has been updated to enable the new routing feature and to detect the presence of the breakout box.

-Firebrid now has a rudimentary debugger, allowing to use the BRK instruction to display CPU register states and to continue afterwards.
-The 'note input' interrupt routine has been updated to respond to a single pseudo MIDI Control Change message, which can be used to modify synthesis whilst running.
+Firebrid now also has a rudimentary debugger, allowing to use the BRK instruction to display CPU register states and to continue afterwards.
+And the 'note input' interrupt routine has been updated to respond to a single pseudo MIDI Control Change message, which can be used to modify synthesis whilst running.